turbot/steampipe-plugin-databricks/docs/index.md

 }
 ```

-By default, all options are commented out in the default connection, thus Steampipe will resolve your credentials using the same mechanism as the Databricks CLI (Databricks environment variables, default profile, etc).
-This provides a quick way to get started with Steampipe, but you will probably want to customize your experience using configuration options for [querying multiple regions](#multi-account-connections), [configuring credentials](#configuring-databricks-credentials) from your [Databricks Profiles](#databricks-profile-credentials).
+You can customize your experience using configuration options for [querying multiple accounts](#multi-account-connections), [configuring credentials](#configuring-databricks-credentials) from your [Databricks Profiles](#databricks-profile-credentials).

 ## Multi-Account Connections